Blair1233/Class24/1-Lesson-Plans/02-GRC/2/LessonPlan.md

 - Everyone will be able to access their own virtual machine via their own web browser.
 This is made possible through a solution called **Guacamole**.
   - Guacamole simply allows connection to a remote machine by using a web browser.

+Explain that students will have access to two websites:

+- (1)  **Web Lab**  (http://cybersecurity.vmportal.org/) This is the website you will go to access your lab.
+  - Your Web Lab will automatically be accessible during class hours.
+- (2)  **Student Portal** (https://control.vmportal.org)  This is the website you will access to administer the following for your web lab:
+   - Enable your Web Lab during non class hours
+      - Be sure to disable when you are finished!
+   - Reset your Web Lab
+       - Note that this option will reset all settings and remove all files you may have saved in your lab.

 Send students the following activity file:

 - [Activity File: Web Labs Setup](/v3.0-Curriculum/1-Lesson-Plans/02-GRC/2/Activities/12_WebLabs/WebLabsUsageGuide.md)

+**Web Lab**

-- Have students browse to the Lab URL and login with their credentials you provided.
+- Have students browse to the Web Lab URL and login with their credentials you provided.

 	![LoginScreen](Images/LoginScreen.png)